KaniuBillows/seasearch-docs/manual/deploy/README.md

 ## 4. Access API to Create regular user via admin account

+To access SeaSearch APIs, you need to do the following two things:

+1. Get auth token
+2. Send the corresponding type of request through the corresponding URL to access [SeaSearch APIs](../api/overview.md)

+Here we take the example of an administrator [creating a regular user](../api/authentication.md#regular-users) to access the SeaSearch APIs

 ### Get auth token:

-!!! note
-    SeaSearch's auth token is using **base64 encode** consist of `username` and `password`, you can check [here](../api/authentication.md) for the whole details
+SeaSearch's auth token is using **base64 encode** consist of `username` and `password`:

 ```sh
 echo -n 'aladdin:opensesame' | base64
 YWxhZGRpbjpvcGVuc2VzYW1l
 ```

-You can use your auth token to access SeaSearch APIs by adding it into `headers`, i.e.,
+Please take your auth token to access SeaSearch APIs by adding it into `headers`, i.e.,

 ```json
 headers = {